All you need to know about hiking Elephant’s Eye

 Opening and closing times

-The Silvermine Gate 2 parking area is open at 08:00 throughout the year.
-The closing times for this gate is 6pm.
-For the other open access points to these Silvermine trails (6 other access points), entry is still permitted from sunrise, exit by sunset.
+he Silvermine Gate 2 parking area opens at 08:00 year-round and closes at 18:00.
+For the other six access points to Silvermine trails, entry is permitted from sunrise, with exit required by sunset.

 Extra information

-Dog friendly: Dogs are allowed but they must be on a leash and you need a level 1 permit.
-Find out more https://www.sanparks.org/parks/table_mountain/tourism/activities.php#dogwalking
+• Dog-Friendly: Dogs are allowed on a leash with a Level 1 permit.
+Find out more here.

-The trail is easy to follow just look out for the markers, like the one in the photo below.
+The trail is easy to follow with clear markers, as shown in the photo below.

 Easy to follow signs